UWPhysics433/proportional-tubes/README.md

 # proportional-tubes
-Files for analysis of teh proportional tubes experiment
+Files for analysis of the proportional tubes experiment